 Wet Webber 1.5 miles

 Border Trail 2.5 miles

 Totem to Totem Trail 1.1 miles

-Fireside Trail
+Fireside Trail 0.5 miles

+Theshe Than 0.5 mmcs

 Out of Camp Trails

 Permits ARE required.
 All out of camp hikes require a hiking permit on file at Camp Headquarters.
 Troops must check in promptly following the hike at Camp Headquarters from 8:00am to 5:00pm or at the Health Lodge at any other time.
 Failure to follow hiking guidelines and instructions may result in disciplinary action.